×

 Note that the spec section contains both a private and a public zone.

-2. Patch the DNS custom resource to remove the public zone:
+2. Patch the DNS CR to remove the public zone by running the following command:

 $ oc patch dnses.config.openshift.io/cluster --type=merge --patch='{"spec": {"publicZone": null}}'